Cypriot cuisine

 Cypriot cuisine is the cuisine of the island of Cyprus.
-The cuisine of Cyprus is heavily influenced by neighboring countries like Türkiye and Greece.
-It also has Mediterranean influences, because of its position in the Mediterranean Sea.
+The cuisine of Cyprus is heavily influenced by neighboring countries like Turkey and Greece.
+It also has Mediterranean influences because of its position in the Mediterranean Sea, including from countries in the Levant.
+Halloumi, a staple of the cuisine, traces its name to Arabic.

 Food preparation

 Frequently used ingredients are fresh vegetables such as courgettes (zucchini), olives, okra, green beans, artichokes, carrots, tomatoes, cucumbers, lettuce and grape leaves, and pulses such as beans (for fasolada), broad beans, peas, black-eyed beans, chickpeas and lentils.
-Pears, apples, grapes, oranges, mandarin oranges, nectarines, mespila, blackberries, cherries, strawberries, figs, watermelon, melon, avocado, citrus, lemon, pistachio, almond, chestnut, walnut, and hazelnut are some of the commonest of the fruits and nuts.
+Pears, apples, grapes, oranges, mandarin oranges, nectarines, mespila, blackberries, cherries, strawberries, figs, watermelon, melon, avocado, citrus, lemon, pistachio, almond, chestnut, walnut, and hazelnut are some of the most common fruits and nuts.

 The best-known spices and herbs include pepper, parsley, rocket (arugula), celery, fresh coriander (cilantro), thyme, and oregano.
 Traditionally, cumin and coriander seeds make up the main cooking aromas of the island.
-Mint is a very important herb in Cyprus.
-It grows abundantly, and locals use it for everything, particularly in dishes containing ground meat.
-For example, the Cypriot version of pastitsio (locally known as macaronia tou fournou or fırında makarna) contains very little tomato and generous amounts of mint.
-The same is true of keftedes or köfte (meatballs), which are sometimes laced with mint to provide a contrast with the meat.
+Mint grows abundantly, and is used in many dishes, particularly those containing ground meat.
+For example, the Cypriot version of pastitsio (locally known as macaronia tou fournou or fırında makarna) contains very little tomato and large amounts of mint.
+The same is true of keftedes or köfte (meatballs), which are sometimes laced with mint to contrast with the meat.
 Potato is also often used in making keftedes.
-Fresh coriander or cilantro is another commonly used herb.
-It is often used in salads, olive breads, spinach pies (spanakopita or ispanak böreği) and other pastries.
-In some regions of the island it is also used to flavour hot dishes, particularly tomato-based ones, such as yiachnista.
+Coriander or cilantro is another commonly used herb, included in salads, olive breads, spinach pies (spanakopita or ispanak böreği) and other pastries.
+In some regions of the island it is also used to flavour hot dishes, particularly tomato-based ones such as yiachnista.

 Meats grilled over charcoal are known as souvla, souvlaki or şiş, named after the skewers on which they are prepared.
-Most commonly these are pork, kid, beef, lamb or chicken and sheftalia, but grilled halloumi cheese, mushrooms, and, uniquely to the Greek Cypriots, loukaniko (pork sausages) are also served.
-They are typically stuffed into a pita or wrapped in a thin flatbread, along with a salad of cabbage, parsley, thinly sliced onions, tomatoes and sliced cucumber.
+Most commonly these are pork, kid, beef, lamb or chicken and sheftalia (which can be lamb or pork sausage wrapped in caul fat), grilled halloumi cheese, mushrooms, and, uniquely to the Greek Cypriots, loukaniko (pork sausages) are also served.
+These typically stuffed into a pita or wrapped in a thin flatbread, along with a salad of cabbage, parsley, thinly sliced onions, tomatoes and sliced cucumber.
 Although less popular than souvlaki and sheftalia, gyros are also commonly eaten.
 Gyros (also known as döner) have grilled meat slices instead of chunks, and the taste differs from that of souvlaki due to the salad and dressings added.
 Gyros are made from various cuts of lamb, pork, or chicken, and sometimes but rarely beef.